Hugh Watanabe: Professional career

-Ryukyu Golden Kings (2021–present)
+Ryukyu Golden Kings (2021–2024)

 On June 18, 2021, Watanabe signed with the Ryukyu Golden Kings of the B.League.
 On September 4, he sustained an injury on his right elbow during a practice match against the Akita Northern Happinets.
 Three days later, Watanabe underwent surgery after being diagnosed with a fractured radial head.
 He was estimated to be sidelined between four and five months and was entered in the Injury List.
 On December 24, Watanabe was removed from the list and was cleared to participate fully in practices.
 On January 17, 2022, CT scan results revealed the displacement of bone fragments in his right elbow.
 He underwent closed reduction and bone graft surgeries at Ryukyu University Hospital on January 20.
 On January 22, Watanabe was ruled out for the entire 2021–22 season.
 On August 5, Watanabe went under the knife for the third time in less than a year, receiving a radial head replacement surgery for his injured elbow in Los Angeles.
 He was estimated to be sidelined for four to six months.

 On February 5, 2023, Watanabe made his professional debut against the Toyoma Grouses, scoring seven points and grabbing six rebounds in 12 minutes of play.
 Watanabe helped the Golden Kings defeat the Chiba Jets to claim their first B.League championship title.
 On June 7, the team announced they signed Watanabe for the 2023–24 season.

+Shinshu Brave Warriors (2024-present)

+Hugh would sign with the Shinshu Brave Warriors of the B League's 2nd division for the 2024-2025 season.
+He had a season high 18 points on October 20th, 2024 against the Aomori Watts.
+He then reached 18 again on March 26th, 2025 against the Fukui Blowinds.
+Shinshu would finish 3rd place in the East District standings and would ultimately reach and win the 3rd place best of 3 series against the Rising Zephyr Fukuoka, though Hugh did not appear in a single post season game due to injury.

+Hugh returned to Shinshu for the 2025-2026 season.
+On November 11th, 2025 he would score a season high 11 points in a game against Fukushima.
+Shinshi would finish 1st place in the East District standings.